Wintergreen Resort

-Wintergreen Resort is a four-season mountain resort on the eastern slopes of the Blue Ridge Mountains, located in Nelson County, Virginia and the town of Nellysford.
+Wintergreen Resort is a four-season mountain resort on the eastern slopes of the Blue Ridge Mountains, located in Nelson County with portions in Augusta County Virginia and near the towns of Wintergreen and Nellysford.
 The resort is also in close proximity to the cities of Lynchburg, Waynesboro, and Charlottesville, and within a three-hour drive of Washington, D.C.
-It opened in 1975 and is currently owned and managed by Pacific Group Resorts, Inc. Unlike other ski resorts, Wintergreen is a "Mountain Top" resort in which all of the amenities are built on the peaks and ridges, rather than at the traditional base.
+It opened in 1975 and is currently owned and managed by Pacific Group Resorts, Inc. Unlike most other ski resorts, Wintergreen is a "Mountain Top" resort in which all of the amenities are built on the peaks and ridges, rather than at the traditional base.

 History

 Development

-In 1969, a 10,000 acre tract of land known as The Big Survey, located in the heart of Virginia's Blue Ridge Mountains and home to a wide variety of forestry, timberland, and wildlife, was purchased by a group of investors.
+In 1969, a 10,000 acre tract of land known as The Big Survey, located in Virginia's Blue Ridge Mountains and home to a wide variety of forestry, timberland, and wildlife, was purchased by a group of investors.
 Within a few years, Cabot, Cabot & Forbes of Boston purchased The Big Survey, and the planning of the Wintergreen community began.
 The Sea Pines Company soon joined the group to plan and market the area and a new community.

 By 1975, the resort had a large ski area, consisting of eight slopes and three chairlifts, which opened with much fanfare and Virginia Governor Mills E. Godwin in attendance.
 The resort's first restaurant, The Copper Mine, was open to the public only during the winter months.
 The original welcoming center, the Wintergreen Country Store, was later added to the National Register of Historic Places in 2005.
 In later years, additional ski runs were added in cleared areas to the west and east of the original development and resort village.

 Growth

 In 1976 Melba Investors, Inc., a wholly owned subsidiary of Bankers Trust of New York, acquired Wintergreen from Cabot, Cabot & Forbes, and Lewis F. Payne, Jr. founded Wintergreen Development, Inc. to operate the resort and serve as the developer and managing agent.

 Within a year, the resort could beckon summer vacationers and residents with the completion of the new Ellis Maples-designed Devils Knob golf course (June 1977) and the opening of the mountain tennis center (June 1978).
 In January 1978, Wintergreen hosted its first Winter Special Olympics.
-There was also an ongoing plant transplantation project, which began to save native plant species, and use them in the resort's landscaping.
+There was also an ongoing flora transplantation project, which began to save native plant species, and use them in the resort's landscaping.

-Soon after, The Mountain Inn and Conference Center was completed (December 1980), allowing the resort, now owned and managed by Wintergreen Partners, Inc., (being separate and apart of the Wintergreen Property Owners Association).
+Soon after, The Mountain Inn and Conference Center was completed (December 1980), allowing the resort, now owned and managed by Wintergreen Partners, Inc., (being separate and apart from the Wintergreen Property Owners Association).
 WPI aggressively worked to host conferences and meetings, expanding the resort's initial target market.